Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Russian customs procedures include entry and exit declaration forms.
 Foreigners are allowed to export up to $3,000 without providing a customs declaration or proof of how the money was obtained.
 Foreigners may also export up to $10,000 by simply filling out a customs declaration upon exit.
 More than $10,000 can be exported upon proof that it was imported into Russia legally (a stamped customs declaration or proof of a legal bank or wire transfer must be presented to export currency).
 Failure to follow these procedures can and does result in delays, detentions, confiscation of the currency, and even imprisonment.
 Lost or stolen customs forms should be reported to the Russian police, and a police report (spravka) should be obtained to present to customs officials upon departure.
 Often, however, the traveler will find that the lost customs declaration cannot be replaced.

-Computers, electronic notebooks and related hardware must be presented to customs officials at the airport for security scanning at least two hours prior to departure.
+Computers, electronic notebooks, and related hardware must be presented to customs officials at the airport for security scanning at least two hours before departure.
 The embassy understands that customs officials may require “information storage devices” to be submitted 24 hours before departure.
 The law is often neglected but can be enforced on a case-by-case basis.
 Failure to follow the customs regulations may result in penalties ranging from confiscation of the property in question and/or imposition of fines or arrest.

 To prevent possible difficulties in taking currency and valuables out of Russia, travelers are highly advised to ensure that their passenger declaration form is completed and is stamped by customs officials at the point of entry.
 This customs declaration should be kept and made available when exiting Russia.